 4. Think Like A Lawyer

-In the midst of starting a business, there are quite a few bureaucratic hurdles that may require you to navigate the legal system.
-However, few entrepreneurs give thought to the legal structure of their business before starting out.
+While starting a business, quite a few bureaucratic hurdles may require you to navigate the legal system.
+However, few entrepreneurs consider the legal structure of their business before starting.

-This is a problem because the legal structure of your business not only impacts how you file your taxes but also how much you’ll end up paying the government.
+This is a problem because your business’s legal structure affects how you file your taxes and how much you’ll end up paying the government.

 In the US, businesses fall into one of five categories listed below: